apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 to apply the changes.

-Note: The configuration directory, containing the ``SYSCONFDIR`` value specified at build time relative to the installation prefix, contains Traffic Server configuration files.
+Note: The configuration directory, containing the ``SYSCONFDIR`` value specified at build time relative to the installation prefix, contains |TS| configuration files.
 The ``$TS_ROOT`` environment variable can be used alter the installation prefix at run time.
 The directory must allow read/write access for configuration reloads.